Basic Plugin Generation and Publishing Process

 plugin, a foo-admin:add

 command will be added.
-Running php webman foo-admin:add jerry
+Executing php webman foo-admin:add jerry

 will print Admin add jerry